Average Customer Review:

-Users with small families or limited living space often opt for small freezers, also known as compact or mini freezers, which range in size from just over 1 cubic foot to 5 cubic feet.
+People with small families or limited living space often opt for small freezers, also known as compact or mini freezers, which range in size from just over 1 cubic foot to 5 cubic feet.
 Mini freezers can be either upright or chest-style models, although a chest freezer helps you make the best use of that limited space.
+If you need a bigger model, we cover full-sized upright freezers and chest freezers elsewhere in this report.

-Of the small freezers we evaluated, the best performance came from the GE FCM5SHWW (Est. $199), a 5-cubic-foot chest freezer that's a little smaller than a household clothes dryer.
+Of the small freezers we evaluated, you can't do better than the GE FCM5SKWW (Est. $210), a 5-cubic-foot chest freezer that's a little smaller than a household clothes dryer.
 This is a smaller version of the two GE models we discuss in the chest freezers section of this report.
-At a typical retail price of $200 or less (look for sales) and with lots of rave reviews for its quiet, dependable operation, this is an excellent combination of performance and value, and most users say it holds its own in terms of durability.
+At a typical retail price of $200 or less and with lots of rave reviews for its quiet, dependable operation, this is an excellent combination of performance and value, and most users say it holds its own in terms of durability.

 Owners say this model's size is perfect for really stocking up on sale goods or overflow from the in-refrigerator freezer, but it's not so large that you lose track of items or can't reach all the way down to the bottom; it comes with one lift-out sliding basket to help you organize smaller items.
 The temperature control and "power on" light are front and center where they're easy to see and use -- a good thing, because this model is so quiet that users say they really need the indicator light to be sure it's on.

-If you prefer a small freezer that opens to the front just like its larger upright cousins, consider the SPT UF-304W (Est. $300), which is also available in a stainless steel finish (Est. $370) .
+If you prefer a small freezer that opens to the front just like its larger upright cousins, consider the 3-cubic-foot SPT UF-304W (Est. $300), which is also available in stainless steel as the SPT UF-304SS (Est. $370).
 This petite Energy Star-rated model comes with a lock and key, a reversible-swing door, and three pull-out baskets that are large enough to hold large frozen pizzas.
 Users generally like the baskets, but say their mesh is large enough that small items may fall out.

 If you can't make up your mind between purchasing a small refrigerator or a small freezer, you can get both in one appliance with the Edgestar Convertible Refrigerator/Freezer (Est. $180).
 This tiny, 1.1-cubic-foot upright converts between refrigerator or freezer modes with a twist of the temperature dial.
 The recessed-handle door can also be converted to open in either direction.